SAIS-S2S-Technology/Roadmap/README.md

 # START HERE

 SAIS.Technology S2S is a student-to-student (S2S) education platform focusing on tech-policy and located at the [Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
-It provides policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.
+We provide policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.

 For the moment, our web presence is only on GitHub.
 We are launching in September 2018 and will have our main website up by then.